-I am the current Vice-President of the International Society of Christian Apologetics.
-I am an adjunct faculty member at Southeastern Baptist Theological Seminary, Capital Theological Seminary, and Columbia Evangelical Seminary.
+I am the current President of the International Society of Christian Apologetics.
+I am an adjunct faculty member at Southeastern Baptist Theological Seminary, Capital Theological Seminary, Hannibal LaGrange University, and Columbia Evangelical Seminary.
 I also travel to teach at Nueva Providencia: Instituio Biblico Reformando in Medellin, Colombia.
-I am the author of several books including Defending Inerrancy: Affirming the Accuracy of Scripture for a New Generation and Hermeneutics as Epistemology: A Critical Assessment of Carl F. H. Henry’s Epistemological Approach to Hermeneutics, and Sola Fide: A Primer on Paul’s Doctrine of Justification from Romans.
+I am the author of several books including Defending Inerrancy: Affirming the Accuracy of Scripture for a New Generation; Hermeneutics as Epistemology: A Critical Assessment of Carl F. H. Henry’s Epistemological Approach to Hermeneutics, and Sola Fide: A Primer on Paul’s Doctrine of Justification from Romans.
 I have been recognized in Christianity Today and World Magazine for my authored and co-authored books.

 This is my personal website and blog.
 It is focused on a “Vision for Confessional Theology and Apologetics.”
 My conviction is that Jesus Christ is Lord, and for that reason, present-day evangelicals should be thoughtful and intentional to express and defend the gospel in the twenty-first century context.

 My primary focus is to write and address theology and apologetics, but also from time to time, I will address social, ethical, cultural, church, and practical issues.
 It is my belief that because Jesus Christ is Lord of all, we as God’s redeemed people are called to engage each aspect of society with the mind, compassion, love, and grace of Christ, for the furtherance of the gospel and the glory of God.